tlourey/tlourey.github.io/pages/nagios-tips.md

 More info: [Verifying your Nagios Core configuration](https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/4/en/verifyconfig.html)

+## Searching

+When searching in vscode, try these:

+`name\s*generic`

+* This will search for name then ignore any whitespace characters (tabs or spaces) then the next bit of text.
+* eg: use\s*generic-switch

 ## HostGroup Excludes

 When applying checks to hostgroups, you can exclude a host.